rackerlabs/support-how-to/content/exchange/manually-configure-outlook-2011-for-email-hosted-on-exchange-2013.md

 type: article
 created_date: '2014-01-16'
 created_by: Mawutor Amesawu
-last_modified_date: '2015-01-09'
+last_modified_date: '2016-01-28'
-last_modified_by: Jered Heeschen
+last_modified_by: Rose Coste
 product: Microsoft Exchange
 product_url: exchange
 ---

-Use the following steps to set up your Microsoft Exchange 2013 Mailbox with your Outlook 2011 email client.
+This article describes how to set up your
+Microsoft Exchange 2013 mailbox to work with your
+Microsoft Outlook 2011 email client.

 1. Open Outlook.